-She sat me down and when she did my skirt rode up and I saw my knees.
+She sat Telly down and when she did her skirt rode up and she saw her banged-up knees.

-The convertor radio underneath the dash had slammed into my legs.
-Even though I couldn’t feel anything bad, yet, I could see both my shinbones and a thighbone.
-It had only been a minute since I had gotten out of the car.
+The convertor radio underneath the dash had slammed into her legs.
+Even though she couldn’t feel anything totally bad, not yet, at least, she could see both shinbones and a thighbone.
+It had only been a minute since she had gotten out of the car.
 There was bloodshed everywhere.
-It was after the excitement that I went screaming banshees.
+It was after the excitement that she went screaming banshees.

 “Everything’s getting fuzzy, like an old TV.”

 “Just close your eyes.
 The paramedics are here.”